Retirement gift ideas that actually matter

 Not "congratulations on being old enough to stop working."
 Something real.
 Something like: What you did mattered.
 We noticed.
 We're going to miss you.

 Generic gifts miss this entirely.
 A gift card says we didn't know what to get you.
 An engraved pen says we grabbed something from the company catalog.
 But a thoughtful gift?
-A personal one?
+That says something else.

 What to avoid